TIT8/shelly_button_esp32_arduino/README.md

 - For production I use [Mosquitto](https://mosquitto.org/) from a Docker container inside my local environment (see the [Docker compose file](https://github.com/TIT8/shelly_button_esp32/blob/master/compose.yaml)).

+❗ The code should already handle reconnections if something goes wrong.

 ## Prerequisities

 1. [Arduino IDE](https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html#installing-using-arduino-ide) to code, compile and upload the code to the ESP32 Wroom board.